BramWarrick/Blog_Multi_User/README.md

 # Added sorts to blog_entities.py functions that needed date sort
 # Added ability to edit comments
 # renamed one fuction for clarity
+# Comments are deletable, added delays due to datastore lag